joel-jeremy/externalized-properties/CONTRIBUTING.md

 2. After release pipeline completes, bump up the version in root `build.gradle` to the next development version by creating a pull request.
     - By default, the next development version is a minor version bump i.e. `1.0.0` --> `1.1.0`.
 In case of pre-release versions (alpha, beta, etc.), bump according to semver guidelines i.e. `1.0.0-alpha` --> `1.0.0.alpha.1`.
 3. Merge the pull request to `main`.

+## Common Issues

+1. You're having compilation errors when in VS Code (Eclipse Buildship) or Eclipse IDE but Gradle builds the project in command line just fine?
+    - Run the command:

+      ```bash
+        ./gradlew eclipse
+      ```

+    - If above doesn't fix the problem, try running below command first and re-run the command above:

+      ```bash
+        ./gradlew cleanEclipse
+      ```